 The Fair and Accurate Credit Transactions Act of 2003 or the FACTA for short is a federal law that was passed in 2003.
-The Fair and Accurate Credit Transactions Act was enacted to amend The Fair Credit Reporting Act or FCRA that was passed in 1970, as well as the Consumer Credit Reporting Reform Act or CCRRA that was passed in 1996.
+The Fair and Accurate Credit Transactions Act was enacted to amend The Fair Credit Reporting Act or FCRA which was passed in 1970, as well as the Consumer Credit Reporting Reform Act or CCRRA which was passed in 1996.
 One of the reasons why the FCRA needed to be amended was the level of technological advancement that took place in the decades since the law was passed in 1970, as the FCRA was passed largely in the context of paper documents and records.
-As such, the FACTA was passed to provide Americans consumers with enhanced protections in regards to their financial records, particularly as it relates to identity theft.
+As such, the FACTA was passed to provide American consumers with enhanced protections in regard to their financial records, particularly as it relates to identity theft.

 Why was the FACTA needed?

 The Fair and Accurate Credit Transactions Act of 2003 was passed to reform the ways in which the information of American consumers was protected.
 More specifically, a rise in identity theft in the years leading up to 2003.
-As internet fraud and cybertheft was not a threat when the FCRA was passed in 1970, new legislation needed to be passed to address new found issues that American consumers were experiencing at the time.
+As internet fraud and cyber theft were not a threat when the FCRA was passed in 1970, new legislation needed to be passed to address newfound issues that American consumers were experiencing at the time.
 To illustrate this point further, the FACTA greatly increased the level of oversight that financial regulators, payment processors, and lenders must provide to American consumers when looking to identify fraudulent or suspicious transactions.
-Alternatively, the FACTA also gave Americans consumers the ability to register for fraud alerts on their own credit cards, while also prohibiting financial institutions from printing the expiration date of a consumer’s credit card on receipts for transactions, allowing citizens to take a more proactive approach to combating identity theft and fraud.
+Alternatively, the FACTA also gave American consumers the ability to register for fraud alerts on their own credit cards, while also prohibiting financial institutions from printing the expiration date of a consumer’s credit card on receipts for transactions, allowing citizens to take a more proactive approach to combat identity theft and fraud.